Teach your kids to love books from a young age

 Choose a wide selection of books

-Be sure to give your kids a wide range of genres and types of books to help them discover their favourites and help build their vocabulary and knowledge at the same time.
-Try getting books that are different formats including easy to read board books, comic books, basic chapter books and even nonfiction.
+Be sure to give your kids a wide range of genres and types of books to help them discover their favourites.
+This will help build their vocabulary and knowledge at the same time.
+Try getting books that are different formats.
+Include easy-to-read board books, comic books, basic chapter books and even nonfiction.

 Reading is one of the primary building blocks to learning, and many topics are beautifully illustrated in nonfiction books aimed for kids.
 Look for things that will interest them like books about animals or about the country where you live.